Meta-Paleo/Peer-Review-Transparency/manuscript.md

 * When was this study started and for how long was its duration?

+* Has the study been pre-registered?

+* Were any specific measures taken to help ensure the reproducibility of experimental findings?

+* Were any attempts made to repeat the experiments made, and were they successful or failed?

 ### Data collection

 * Are the supporting data included in the manuscript or in a relevant repository?

+* Is a data availability statement included, with information on any required identifiers, URLs, accession codes, and any potential accessibility restrictions?

 * Are the data presented in a way that is consistent with the FAIR principles?
 (Findable, Accessible, Interoperable, Reusable), [Wilkinson et al., 2016](https://www.nature.com/articles/sdata201618).